marian-pritsak/SAI/doc/SAI-Proposal-Packet-Trimming.md

 However, if all the ports are equally utilized, it makes sense to create a different buffer profile for these queues, with a stricter threshold to have more fairness in shared buffer.

-For that, we propose adding a new attribute to a buffer profile to allow configuring packet trimming on such stricter profiles:
+A static trimming threshold may not be effective with shared buffer switches, where the buffer resources allocated to a queue or port can vary over time.
+Therefore, we propose adding a new attribute to a buffer profile to allow configuring packet trimming on such stricter profiles:
 ```
 /**
  * @brief Enum defining queue actions in case of packet discard.